-- 1. The requirement to accumulate a systemic risk buffer as defined in Section 35/A of the MNB Act and Section 92 of the Credit Institutions Act (hereinafter: systemic risk buffer) pertains to each credit institution operating as a private limited company (hereinafter: credit institution) and to the members of the group containing the credit institution and subject to consolidated supervision (hereinafter: credit institution group), with the exception of Magyar Fejlesztési Bank Zrt., Magyar Export-Import Bank Zrt. and KELER Zrt. - 2.
-The systemic risk buffer is determined in view of the data reported for Hungary on a consolidated basis, and it needs to be created for Hungarian exposures on a consolidated basis.
+- 1. The requirement to accumulate a systemic risk buffer as defined in Section 35/A of the MNB Act and Section 92 of the Credit Institutions Act (hereinafter: systemic risk buffer) pertains to credit institutions operating as private limited companies (hereinafter: credit institutions) and to the members of the groups containing the credit institution and subject to consolidated supervision (hereinafter: credit institution groups), with the exception of Magyar Fejlesztési Bank Zrt., Magyar Export-Import Bank Zrt. and KELER Zrt. - 2.
+The systemic risk buffer is determined in view of the data reported for Hungary on a consolidated basis, and it needs to be formed for Hungarian exposures on a consolidated basis.